semrush/intergalactic/website/docs/components/product-head/product-head-api.md

 <ProductHead />;
 ```

-## ProductHead.
-Row
+## ProductHead.Row

 The header is divided into lines with components.
-They are divided from each other with equal paddings – `my={2}` .
+They are divided from each other with equal paddings – `my={2}`.

 ```jsx
 import ProductHead from 'intergalactic/product-head';
 <ProductHead.Row />;
 ```

-## ProductHead.
-Links
+## ProductHead.Links

 The component for setting the paddings between the links.